99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - 12 hrs
 - intelligent tiering
   - move objects between tiers based on usage

+To avoid throttling in Amazon S3 you must ensure you do not exceed certain limits on a per-prefix basis.
+You can send 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD (read) requests per second per prefix in an Amazon S3 bucket.
+There are no limits to the number of prefixes that you can have in your bucket

 durability: how many times an object is going to be lost 9.99 11 9s
 availability: how readily a service is: 99.99% not available for 53min